Stump Mitchell: Coaching career

 Mitchell served as head coach at Casa Grande Union High School in Casa Grande, Arizona from 1993 to 1994.
 He was the head coach at Morgan State University from 1996 to 1998, compiling a record of 8–24.
 He served as the running backs coach for the Seattle Seahawks from 1999 to 2007 then was brought by new head coach Jim Zorn to the Washington Redskins staff in 2008 serving as Running Backs Coach and Assistant Head Coach.
 Mitchell accepted the head coaching position at Southern University on January 11, 2010.
 During his first season, Mitchell led Southern to a 2–9 record.
 In 2011, the Jaguars finished with a 4–7 record.

 To start off the 2012 season, Southern suffered a 66–21 loss to the New Mexico Lobos.
 After that defeat, the Jaguars returned home for a Thursday home game against Mississippi Valley State which aired nationally on ESPNU.
 Southern was upset 6–0 by Valley in that contest.
 The next day Mitchell was reassigned to another position within the university, ending his tenure as Southern's head coach after only 24 games.
 He finished with a 6–18 overall record.
 Defensive coordinator Dawson Odums was named as the interim coach of the Jaguars.

 Mitchell joined the Arizona Cardinals as the running backs coach in 2013, and was with the team for four seasons before leaving the team in January 2017.
 He was signed to be the New York Jets' running backs coach in February 2017.
 In 2019, Mitchell joined the Cleveland Browns as the running backs coach.
 The following season, even with the Browns’ head coaching change, Stump was retained as the running backs coach.
 On January 17, 2024, days after a loss to the Houston Texans in the Wild Card round, Browns' head coach Kevin Stefanski fired Mitchell.

+Beginning in Spring 2026, Michell took a position of senior advisor at The Citadel.